DUNE/p3s/promptproc/workflows/README.md

 ## Workflow
-A workflow is an instance of a particular DAG and it is created using a DAG as a template.
+A workflow is an instance of a particular DAG and it is created using a pre-existing DAG as a template.
 It contains references to concrete payloads and their parameters, however the edges of the workflow (which is also a graph) represent data and not all data may be avaialble when a workflow is instantiated.